acremonezi/minetest_server/README.md

 ## Server
-The Server (hardware where you will run the environment) can be your personal computer, a single board computer such as raspiberry pi or any VPS server available online for example.
+The hardware where you will run this "Minetest Server" environment can be your personal computer, a single board computer such as raspiberry pi or any VPS server available online if you would like to expose it to remotely playiers access for example.